 Trucks are the lifeblood of the U.S. transportation industry and carry a wide variety of cargo types throughout the nation every single day.

-Millions of tons of hazardous materials, chemicals, and heavy equipment move across U.S. highways every day.
+18-wheelers and other large commercial trucks are one of the primary means of transporting heavy cargo.
+They move millions of tons of hazardous materials, chemicals, and heavy equipment across U.S. highways every day.
 These materials include fuels to power our cars, machinery to run factories, and hazardous chemicals of all types and uses.

 Were you involved in an accident due to cargo issue?
 Call Arnold & Itkin today.